The Fundamentals of Optical Microscopy

 Eligibility for the course:

-- Applicants must be a trainee / highly qualified personnel (HQP) (i.e. a graduate student, post-doc, research associate and/or technician currently working on a research project in the field of stem cells and regenerative medicine in a Canadian lab.)
+- Applicants must be a trainee / highly qualified personnel (HQP) (i.e. a graduate student, post-doc, research associate and/or technician) currently working on a research project in the field of stem cells and regenerative medicine in a Canadian lab.
+Non-academic applicants are welcome to apply, however academic applicants are prioritised.
+A $500 fee will apply to all non-academic applicants.

-- If you’re unsure whether you are a trainee / HQP, please email Rebecca Cadwalader at email@example.com for confirmation.
+- If you’re unsure whether you are a trainee / HQP, please email Ellie Arnold at firstname.lastname@example.org for confirmation.

 - Applicants must clearly demonstrate that they will apply the techniques learned at the course to their own stem cell research project within one year.